VincentDerk/ACircuitMiner/README.md

 # ACircuitMiner
 An Arithmetic Circuit Miner.

-This is meant to serve as a library for applications that mine patterns in arithmetic circuits to help in the design of (the functionality) hardware components.
+This is meant to serve as a library for applications that mine patterns in arithmetic circuits to help in the design of (the functionality of) hardware components.

 ## Usage